 o Review the information and compare it with the case record.

-o Contact the applicant or recipient and/or collateral contacts, such as banks, to verify independently new or previously unverified §o Resolve any significant discrepancies.
+o Contact the applicant or recipient and/or collateral contacts, such as banks, to verify independently new or previously unverified information.
+Conduct the independent verification in accordance with requirements of Public Law 100-503 as discussed in §15803.C, subsections 1 and 2.

+o Resolve any significant discrepancies.

 o Determine if the information affects eligibility or the amount of medical assistance payments.